-The hydroplaning risk analysis predicts the water film thickness on the pavement being analyzed and the speed at which hydroplaning may occur.
-This information may support utilizing a non-compliant typical section when weighed against the cost of correcting pavement cross slope.
-For projects with design speeds of 60 mph or greater with 3 or more lanes sloped in one direction, refer to FDM 211 for guidance for when a hydroplaning analysis is required and analysis procedures.
+Hydroplaning risk analysis procedures are outlined in FDM 211.
+A hydroplaning risk analysis is required for projects with design speeds greater than or equal to 45 mph and cross slopes that do not meet the requirements shown in Figure 210.2.1 or Table 210.2.3.
+This analysis supports the utilization of a non-standard typical section and the benefit-cost analysis of correcting pavement cross slope.
+For projects with Design Speeds of 60 mph or greater with 3 or more lanes sloped in one direction, refer to FDM 211 for determination of when a hydroplaning risk analysis is required.